ansible/community-docs/contributor_path.rst

 The Bullhorn newsletter
 -----------------------

-Subscribe to `The Bullhorn newsletter <https://docs.ansible.com/ansible/devel/community/communication.html#the-bullhorn>`_ which is released biweekly and contains brief news important for the Ansible developer community.
+Subscribe to `The Bullhorn newsletter <https://docs.ansible.com/ansible/devel/community/communication.html#the-bullhorn>`_ which is released weekly and contains brief news important for the Ansible developer community.

 Contributor summit
 ------------------